Erika890-cmyk/Retail-sales-analysis-ML/README.md

 # 🛒 Retail Sales Analysis and Prediction

-## 📌 Project Overview
-This project focuses on analyzing retail sales data and predicting future sales using machine learning techniques.
-Multiple datasets were combined to understand the impact of different factors on sales.

----

-## 🎯 Objective
-To analyze sales patterns and build a predictive model using features like temperature, fuel price, CPI, and unemployment.

----

-## 📂 Dataset Used
-- Sales Dataset
-- Stores Dataset
-- Features Dataset

----

-## ⚙️ Technologies Used
-- Python
-- Pandas, NumPy
-- Matplotlib, Seaborn
-- Scikit-learn

----

-## 📊 Project Workflow
-1. Data Loading
-2. Data Merging
-3. Data Cleaning
-4. Data Visualization
-5. Model Building
-6. Model Evaluation
-7. Model Saving

----

-## 🤖 Machine Learning Models
-- Linear Regression
-- Decision Tree
-- Random Forest (Best Model)

----

-## 📈 Results
-Random Forest model performed better and provided good prediction accuracy.

----

-## 💾 Model Saving
-The trained model is saved using `joblib` as `model.pkl` for reuse.

----

-## 🚀 Future Scope
-- Improve accuracy using advanced models
-- Deploy model using web applications
-- Use real-time data

----

-## 👩‍💻 Author
+Retail Sales Analysis and Prediction

+📌 Project Overview

+This project focuses on analyzing retail sales data using multiple datasets and building a machine learning model to predict future sales.
+The goal is to understand how different factors affect business performance.

+🎯 Objective

+To analyze sales patterns and build a predictive model using factors like temperature, fuel price, CPI, and unemployment.

+📂 Dataset Information
+Sales Dataset: Contains weekly sales data
+Stores Dataset: Contains store type and size
+Features Dataset: Contains external factors like temperature, fuel price, CPI, and unemployment ⚙️ Tools Used

+Python
+Pandas, NumPy
+Matplotlib, Seaborn
+Scikit-learn
+Joblib

+📊 Results

+After testing multiple models, Random Forest performed better in predicting sales.
+The model was able to capture patterns and provide reasonably accurate predictions.

+💾 Model

+The trained model is saved as model.pkl and can be reused for future predictions without retraining.

+🚀 Future Scope

+Improve accuracy using advanced models
+Deploy the model using web applications
+Use real-time data for better predictions

+👩‍💻 Author

 Erika Binu